asilkanvar96/100DaysOfCloud/Journey/004/Readme.md

 <!-- This is a template you can use for quick progress days.
 It removes a lot of the steps we encourage you to share in the longer template 000-DAY-ARTICLE-LONG-TEMPLATE.MD-->

-# New post title here
+# Compute, Database, Event-Driven Architectures, Decoupling

 ## Cloud Research